 What will happen during my breast lift consultation?

-We encourage you to bring your partner, a family member or friend to your initial breast lift consultation if you feel they can help you to make a decision about how to proceed.
+We encourage you to bring your partner, a family member or friend to your initial consultation if you feel they can help you to make a decision about how to proceed.

-During your breast lift consultation, our qualified and experienced Sydney-based plastic surgeon Dr Barnouti will take your full medical history including oncological, breastfeeding and family planning.
+Our qualified and experienced plastic surgeon Dr Barnouti will take your full medical history including oncological, breastfeeding and family planning.
 He will examine you and discuss your goals and requirements in detail to see if you are a suitable candidate for a breast lift.

-Dr Barnouti will conduct a full breast analysis during the breast lift consultation paying specific attention to the distance from the areola to the inframammary crease, the transverse diameter of the breasts, the height of the breasts and the exact desired position of the infra mammary fold.
+Dr Barnouti will conduct a full breast analysis paying specific attention to the distance from the areola to the inframammary crease, the transverse diameter of the breasts, the height of the breasts and the exact desired position of the infra mammary fold.

 The physical examination and planning of a breast lift involves precise millimetric measurements as illustrated here:

-Dr Barnouti prides himself in producing natural looking breasts following a breast lift or breast augmentation by using scientific methods and taking exact measurements to create more predictable outcomes.
-This technique was developed in Europe and is now being practiced there as well as in the USA and in our clinic in Sydney, Australia.
+Dr Barnouti prides himself in producing natural-looking breasts by using scientific methods and taking exact measurements to create more predictable outcomes.

-Every breast lift patient is unique so Dr Barnouti will tailor the breast lift technique to suit your individual needs based on the current shape of your breasts, the amount of droop and your hip and chest proportions.
+Every patient is unique so Dr Barnouti will tailor the technique to suit your individual needs based on the current shape of your breasts, the amount of droop and your hip and chest proportions.

-Breast lift surgery is usually followed by short-term discomfort that is easily controlled with painkillers.
+A breast lift is usually followed by short-term discomfort that is easily controlled with painkillers.
 It is followed by mild bruising and swelling which clears up in three weeks or less.

-The breast lift procedure generally creates a fine scar around the areola (nipple) and under the breast, what is known as a lollipop scar.
+The surgery generally creates a fine scar around the areola (nipple) and under the breast, what is known as a lollipop scar.

-You will have to wear a sports bra day and night for two weeks after surgery and at night for a month after your breast lift.
+You will have to wear a sports bra day and night for two weeks after surgery and at night for a month after returning home.

-Dissolvable stitches are used so they won’t have to be removed by hand and bruising should fade between one to three weeks after your breast lift.
+Dissolvable stitches are used so they won’t have to be removed by hand and bruising should fade after between one to three weeks.

 Breast lift scars are minimal and will become virtually unnoticeable over time.

-How soon can I go back to work and resume normal activities after a breast lift?
+How soon can I go back to work and resume normal activities?

 Breast lift patients will need to rest completely for the first 48 hours after surgery and may experience a burning sensation during this time.

-You can return to work four days after your breast lift if your job does not involve heavy lifting.
+You can return to work four days after surgery if your job does not involve heavy lifting.

-You can resume your usual physical activity including exercise one month after your breast lift.
+You can resume your usual physical activity including exercise within a month.

-Book a consultation with Dr Barnouti in one of his three Sydney clinics to talk about your breast lift options.
+Book a consultation with Dr Barnouti to talk about your options.
 If you’re a good candidate for a breast lift, with or without breast augmentation, he will help you make the right decision for your body dimensions and lifestyle.

-Contact us today to book your breast lift consultation on free phone 1300 002 006 if you are outside Sydney, or 9561 0222 if you are in the Sydney area.
+Contact us today to book your consultation on free phone 1300 002 006